 Instructions

-• In a small saucepan over low heat, warm the milk just until it simmers.
+• Warm the milk In a small saucepan over low heat just until it simmers.
 Turn off the heat.
+Set aside.

-• Using a food mill, fitted with the finest blade, set above the large saucepan, process the potatoes into the saucepan.
-Alternatively, you can use a ricer or good-quality masher to process the potatoes.
+• Using a potato ricer or food mill fitted with the finest blade set above the large saucepan, mash the potatoes into the pan.

-• Set the saucepan over low heat and vigorously whisk in the cold butter several bits at a time, waiting for each addition to be incorporated before adding more butter.
-When all the butter is added, slowly whisk in enough of the hot milk to make the potatoes the desired consistency—creamy but still thick.
-You may have some milk leftover.
-Add 2 teaspoons salt and 1 teaspoon pepper.
+• Set the saucepan over low heat and vigorously whisk in the cold butter several cubes at a time, waiting for each addition to be incorporated before adding more.

-• Whisk in the lemon zest, sprinkle with salt, taste for seasoning, and serve hot.
+• Add 2 teaspoons of salt and 1 teaspoon of pepper.
+Whisk in the lemon zest, taste for seasoning, and serve hot.

 Adapted From